Whistler Wide Sleeve Crochet Sweater Free Pattern

 Length to armpit: Measure from the top of your hips (or where you would like the top to end) up to bottom of your armpit

-Armpit to Elbow Length: Measure from armpit to elbow (or where you would like the sleeve to end)
+Armpit to Below Elbow Length: Measure from armpit to below the elbow (or where you would like the sleeve to end – ours is slightly below elbow)

 Standard Sizing (For Reference)

-Note: The Whistler Bell Sleeve Crochet Sweater is designed as a loose fit with significant positive ease.
+Note: The Whistler Wide Sleeve Crochet Sweater is designed as a loose fit with significant positive ease.

 CROCHET GAUGE

-CROCHET MATERIALS for the Whistler Bell Sleeve Crochet Sweater
+CROCHET MATERIALS for the Whistler Wide Sleeve Crochet Sweater

 This section contains product affiliate links.
 We may receive a small commission (at no extra cost to you) if you make a purchase after clicking on one of these links.